 Why play this game?

-This game is to help children to understand the tens and units structure of the numbers to a hundred.
-It can be used as an activity for one child on their own or by up to three at once.
+This game will help children to understand the tens and units structure of the numbers to a hundred.
+It can be used as an activity for one child on his/her own or by up to three at once.
 If there are four, it would be more suitable to play two parallel games.

 What do you do with the second counter when you reach "9"?

 What do you do with the first counter when you reach "9"?

 How many more tens until you get to "100"?

 Learners could use two dice and add the results.

 A child who is struggling to understand may need to play the game with an adult first before playing with their friends.